 Median prices for Fairfield, NSW (2165), as of December 2023:

-- Houses – $910,000
+- Houses – $1,127,500

-- Units – $415,000
+- Units – $440,000

 House and unit data provided by, https://www.realestate.com.au/nsw/fairfield-2165/

 Fairfield is an excellent choice for couples who value cultural diversity and community engagement, along with the affordability it offers.
-Its dynamic community and potential for future growth make it an attractive option for those seeking value for money.
+Fairfield’s dynamic community and potential for future growth make it an attractive option for those seeking value for money.

 7. Granville – Total Score: 71/100

 Granville, a suburb in the vibrant expanse of Sydney, masterfully strikes a delicate balance between offering affordability and the perks of urban living.
-It stands as a beacon for those who seek a lifestyle that is both cost-effective and enriched with the conveniences of city life.
+Granville stands as a beacon for those who seek a lifestyle that is both cost-effective and enriched with the conveniences of city life.

 Scoring Criteria: